ronoaldo/ExpandedItems/README.md

 ## Planned features

-Whe are planning to introduce some enhanced versions of the tools by smelting them with a Copper.
+Whe are planning to introduce some enhanced versions of the tools by smithing them with a Copper Stick.
-For instance, a Copper reinforced Iron Sword, smelted by using a Copper Stick with a Iron Sword.
+For instance, a Copper reinforced Iron Sword, obtained by using a Copper Stick with a Iron Sword in smithing table.
 The resulting tool increases durability and damage.

 Some tools will be hard to craft but rewarding: a multi-use axe that can mine, and deals decent damage!
 The Heavy Copper Axe, will be made off a Copper Stick